tlambert03/LLSpy/docs/main.rst

   ├── 560_otf.tif
   ├── 642_otf.tif

-*Note: you may also just name them 488.otf, 560.otf, etc...*

 The number in the filenames comes from the wavelength of the laser used for that channel.
 This is parsed directly from the filenames, which in turn are generated based on the name of the laser lines specified in the ``SPIMProject AOTF.mcf`` file in the  ``SPIM Support Files`` directory of the Lattice Scope software.
 For instance, if an AOTF channel is named "488nm-SB", then an example file generated with that wavelength might be called:

 ``cell5_ch0_stack0000_488nm-SB_0000000msec_0020931273msecAbs.tif``

 The parsed wavelength will be the *digits only* from the segment between the stack number and the relative timestamp.
 In this case: "488nm-SB" --> "488".
 For more detail on filename parsing see filename `parsing`_ below.

-For greater convenience and sophistication, you can also place raw PSF files in this directory with the following naming convention:
+As a convenience, you can also place raw PSF files in this directory with the following naming convention:

 ``[date]_[wave]_[slm_pattern]_[outerNA]-[innerNA].tif``

-... where ``outerNA`` and ``innerNA`` use 'p' instead of decimal points, for instance:
+... where ``outerNA`` and ``innerNA`` use 'p' instead of decimal points, for
+instance:

 ``20160825_488_square_0p5-0p42.tif``